zoometh/neonet/README.md

 ## NeoNet app <br> <sub><sup>mapping the Late Mesolithic/Early Neolithic transition </sup></sub><img src="doc/img/neonet.png" width='150px' align="right"/>

 NeoNet app is an R Shiny application for mapping radiocarbon (C14).
-The application offers a mobile geographic window for date selection by location, various filters on chronology and date quality, a calibration window, and other tools to create a user-friendly interface supported by a curated dataset of radiocarbon dates and archaeological contexts.
+The application offers a mobile geographic window for date selection by location, various filters on chronology and date quality, a calibration window, and other tools to create a user-friendly interface supported by curated datasets of radiocarbon dates and archaeological contexts.
 NeoNet app is hosted on the server of the University of Pisa.
 This NeoNet app uses this radiocarbon dataset: <a href="https://doi.org/10.13131/archelogicadata-yb11-yb66" target="_blank">https://doi.org/10.13131/archelogicadata-yb11-yb66</a> published as a data paper in the [Journal of Open Archaeology Data](https://openarchaeologydata.metajnl.com/articles/10.5334/joad.87) and describe in this [web document](https://zoometh.github.io/neonet/).

 <p align="center">
 <a href="http://shinyserver.cfs.unipi.it:3838/C14/" target="_blank"><b>NeoNet app</b></a>